weltliteratur/data.weltliteratur.net/ranking_native.md

 native writers, since for these language less than 25 writers appeared among 25 writers of the other 14 languages (for the corresponding ranking measure).

+To stress it once more, operationalization led to some contingent decisions, or, to quote our paper, "declaring *Virgil* and *Cicero* ‘Italian’ writers was probably the most daring intervention when operationalizing our data" (so yes, we're aware ;-).

 {% include ranking_native_tables.md %}